 What brand of microwave popcorn do you prefer? – Huffpost Taste

 Well, none.
-Because it’s so much cheaper to make popcorn in an ordinary paper lunch bag.
-Topped with garlic salt or an interesting seasoning, this popcorn is also tastier than the stuff that’s in prepackaged microwave bags.
+Because it’s just as easy to make popcorn in an ordinary paper lunch bag.
+Topped with garlic salt or an interesting seasoning, homemade popcorn is also tastier than the stuff that’s in prepackaged microwave bags.

 And the lunch bag can be reused for repeat poppings, as long as it’s intact.
 Removable tape makes it easy to open the bag without tearing, but regular tape works well too.